ZeyadGasser/Bike-Share-System/README.md

 ## Try It Yourself

-If you want to try the system, you can clone this repository and compile it using a C++ GCC compiler:
+If you want to try the system, you can clone this repository and open it using Visual Studio.

 ```bash
 git clone https://github.com/ZeyadGasser/Bike-Share-System.git